Amusement Park Accidents

 Summer has long been associated with hot, dusty days spent riding the rides at amusement parks.
 Children relish the thrill of the roller coaster and the tilt-a-whirl while parents have memories of getting sick on the rides as youngsters.
-Whether it is a travelling amusement park or a year-round themed park, amusement park accidents are a real threat to the fun.
+Whether it is a traveling amusement park or a year-round themed park, amusement park accidents are a real threat to the fun.
 Some rides have caused very serious or life-altering injuries and many times ride operators are unskilled summer workers who are not adequately trained or paid.

 According to the federal Consumer Product Safety Commission (CPSC), there were approximately 8,800 people who sought treatment for amusement park injuries in emergency rooms in 2006.
 It is estimated that 4,400 children are hurt each year on amusement park rides, but only 1.5 percent of those injuries are serious enough to require hospitalization.
 Between 1990 and 2000, approximately 93,000 children under the age of 18 were treated in emergency rooms for injuries incurred at amusement parks or traveling carnivals.